-Giant Cinnamon Roll with Cake Batter Frosting: Classic cinnamon rolls made giant and topped with cake batter cream cheese frosting and sprinkles.
+Giant Cinnamon Roll with Cake Batter Frosting makes two rolls and that are topped with cake batter cream cheese frosting and sprinkles.

 You may be saying to yourself that doesn’t look that giant of a cinnamon roll.

 The batch of Giant Cinnamon Roll with Cake Batter Frosting makes two rolls.